-1 OC6 DD (4)/ LFDD (3&2)/ BLACK START (1)), while QUEST Real Time Control is activated.
-Event The message appears when user sets NORMAL system condition within the QUEST Control & Monitoring window, while QUEST Real Time Control is activated.
-Event This message appears when BSP TSF has priority over NEM and current level of NEM conflicts with required level for BSP TSF.
-QUEST will be triggered, to readjust the level of NEM.
+QUEST is triggered on GSP {0}, due to tap stagger being enabled/disabled on BSP {ID} Event This message appears in case of manual BSP TSF enablement or disablement.
+QUEST is triggered in this situation to determine whether conflicts between NEM and BSP TSF exist and to resolve the conflict according to priorities defined in QUEST PROFILE.
+System condition has been changed to {SYSCON Name}.
 Event The message appears when the user changes SYSCON within the QUEST Control & Monitoring window (NORMAL (6)/ OC6 VR (5)/ OC6 DD (4)/ LFDD (3&2)/ BLACK START (1)).
+Network Efficiency is blocked on BSP {ID}.
 Event Upon manually blocking NEM for one BSP, this message will appear.
+Network Efficiency is unblocked on BSP {ID}.
 Event Upon manually unblocking NEM for one BSP, this message will appear.
+Central ANM will be prevented from releasing previously curtailed demand.
 Event This message appears when QUEST changes Central ANM mode (due to CLASS DR/LFDD/OC6 VR/OC6 DD activation).
+Decentralised ANM will be prevented from releasing previously curtailed demand.
 Event This message appears when QUEST changes Decentralised ANM mode (due to CLASS DR/LFDD/OC6 VR/OC6 DD activation).
+Cloud ANM will be prevented from releasing previously curtailed demand.
 Event This message appears when QUEST changes Cloud ANM mode (due to CLASS DR/LFDD/OC6 VR/OC6 DD activation).
-Event This message appears when QUEST changes Central ANM Event Event Event Event Event mode (due to CLASS DB activation).
+Central ANM will be prevented from releasing previously curtailed generation.
+Event This message appears when QUEST changes Central ANM mode (due to CLASS DB activation).
 Decentralised ANM will be prevented from releasing previously curtailed generation.
 Event This message appears when QUEST changes Decentralised ANM mode (due to CLASS DB activation).

 Cloud ANM will be prevented from releasing previously curtailed generation.
 Event This message appears when QUEST changes Cloud ANM mode (due to CLASS DB activation).
 Central ANM is returned to normal mode of operation.
 Event This message appears when QUEST returns Central ANM to normal mode upon CLASS DB/CLASS DR/LFDD/OC6 VR/OC6 DD deactivation.
 Decentralised ANM is returned to normal mode of operation.
 Event This message appears when QUEST returns Decentralised ANM to normal mode upon CLASS DB/CLASS DR/LFDD/OC6 VR/OC6 DD deactivation.
 Cloud ANM is returned to normal mode of operation.
 Event This message appears when QUEST returns Cloud ANM to normal mode upon CLASS DB/CLASS DR/LFDD/OC6 VR/OC6 DD deactivation.
 Command is sent to device {ID}.
 Event This message appears when command is issued to device (BSP transformers, CLASS primaries, SMST transformers), but command execution is still not verified.
 Command to device {ID} is successfully executed.
 Event This message appears when command is successfully executed (device responded to the command).
 QUEST PROFILE {name} has been created.
 Event The CE created the QUEST PROFILE.
 QUEST PROFILE {name} has been updated.
 Event The CE updated the QUEST PROFILE.
 QUEST PROFILE {name} has been removed.
 Event The CE removed the QUEST PROFILE.
+QUEST PROFILE {name} has been applied to GSP {ID} for QUEST Real Time Control.
+Event A QUEST PROFILE is assigned to the GSP, for QUEST Real Time Calculation.
+QUEST time schedule {name} has been created.
+Event The CE created QUEST time schedule.
+QUEST time schedule {name} has been updated.
+Event The CE updated QUEST time schedule.